Domnm/AoC-2020/README.md

-# AoC-2020
+# Adevture of Code 2020

-My attempts to solve Adventure of Code 2020 [Not all days are finished, yet...]
+These are my attempts to solve Adventure of Code 2020

+So far, I've only reached day 10

+Days 7 and 10 are only finished partially

+Everything is writen in Crystal programming language